 The signatories are some of the state’s wealthiest and best-known restaurateurs and hospitality bosses.
 In a September 2020 open letter to the premier Daniel Andrews launching the campaign, these bosses assure us that they don’t take the health of Victorians lightly.
 They just believe—in defiance of the state’s public health recommendations—that they can open sooner.

-, one of the signatories Paul Dimattina says, “Hospitality workers are suffering.
+In a video statement, one of the signatories Paul Dimattina says, “Hospitality workers are suffering.
 Sixty-eight thousand people have lost their jobs.”
 Excuse me if I take Dimattina and co’s concern for their workers’ welfare with more than a flake of Maldon sea salt.

 Dechlan, a Melbourne chef and Hospo Voice union member, told Red Flag he was equally skeptical of the bosses’ “Unlock Hospitality” campaign: “The ‘Unlock’ campaign is really about bosses wanting to get back to exploiting workers.
 They couldn’t give two shits about the people they employ”.